Table of Contents

 Dental SEO Is About Results, Not Price

+The price tag alone doesn’t tell you whether an SEO agency is good or bad.
 If you’re paying $1,000 a month for SEO but you’re still stuck on page two of Google and the phone isn’t ringing, you might as well be lighting that money on fire.

 On the other hand, if you’re paying $3,000 a month and that’s bringing in 10 new cosmetic cases every month — each worth thousands over their lifetime — that’s not an expense, that’s an investment that’s paying for itself many times over.